-Equal Employment Opportunity / Affirmative Action (EEO / AA) The College EEO/AA Coordinator, Joann Muna (2111 Student Services and Administration Building, 735-5539; joann.muna@guamcc.edu) addresses EEO / AA issues on campus.
+The College EEO/AA Coordinator, Joann Muna (Student Services and Administration Building, Rm.
+2111; 735-5539;

+joanne.muna@guamcc.edu) will handle complaints of this nature.
 Students, employees, or applicants for admission or employment who believe that they have been discriminated against based on race, gender, age, religion, color, ancestry, physical handicap, marital status, sexual orientation, veteran's status or arrest and court record may file a complaint with the EEO/AA coordinator.
 The EEO/AA coordinator will explain the available avenues of recourse and direct the person to the appropriate Hearing Officer.
-Students may also file complaints of discrimination with the Office of Civil Rights,

-U.S. Department of Education, 915 Second Avenue, Room 3310, Seattle, WA 98174-1099.
+Students may also file complaints of discrimination with the Office of Civil Rights, U.S. Department of Education, 915 Second Avenue, Room 3310, Seattle, WA 98174-1099.
 Phone: (206) 607-1600.